Quasi-isometric rigidity of subgroups and Filtered ends: QI-characteristic collections from Relative hyperbolicity, and other examples.

 \item Consider an amalgamated product $G=\Z^3 \ast_\Z \Z^3$, where $\Z$ corresponds to a maximal infinite cyclic subgroup in both factors, and let $\mathcal{P}$ be the collection consisting of the two $\Z^3$ factors.
 The work of Papasoglu~\cite[Theorem 7.1]{Pa05} implies that every $(L,C)$-quasi-isometry of $q\colon G\to G$ is $(L,C,M_q)$-quasi-isometry of pairs $q\colon (G, \mathcal{P}) \to (G, \mathcal{P})$ for some constant $M_q$.
 To show that $\mathcal{P}$ is qi-characteristic we need to show that $M_q$ can be chosen so that it depends only of $L$ and $C$, and not on $q$.
 We do not know whether the constant $M_q$ can be chosen so that it only depends on $L$ and $C$.
-Provided that is true, $\calP$ will be another example of a qi-characteristic collection.
+Provided that is true, $\calP$ would be another example of a qi-characteristic collection. \item If $F$ is a finite group and $H$ is a finitely presented one-ended group, then the collection consisting of only the subgroup $H$ of the wreath product $G=F\wr H$ forms a qi-characteristic collection.
+This is a result of Genevois and Tessera \cite[Theorem 1.88 and Proof of Theorem 7.3]{GT21}. \item Certain graph products of finite groups contain qi-characteristic collections, see~\cite[Fact 3.14]{Ge19}. \end{enumerate} \end{example}